 Each Fund may invest in convertible securities, which are bonds, debentures, notes, preferred stock or other securities, which may be converted into or exchanged for a prescribed amount of common stock of the same or different issuer within a particular period of time at a specified price or formula.
 A convertible security entitles the holder to receive interest paid or accrued on debt or the dividend paid on preferred stock until the convertible security matures or is redeemed, converted or exchanged.
 Before conversion, convertible securities ordinarily provide a stream of income, which generate higher yields than those of common stocks of the same or similar issuers but lower than the yield on non-convertible debt.
-Convertible securities are usually subordinate or are comparable to non-convertible securities but rank senior to common stock or shares in a company's capital structure.
-The value of a convertible security is a function of (i) its yield in comparison with the yields of other securities of comparable maturity and quality that do not have a conversion privilege and (ii) its worth, at market value, if converted into the underlying common stock.
-Convertible securities are typically issued by smaller capitalized companies whose stock prices may be volatile.
-The price of a convertible security often reflects such variations in the price of the underlying common stock in a way that non-convertible debt does not.
+Convertible securities are usually subordinate or are comparable to non-convertible securities or common stock or shares in a company's capital structure.
+The value of a convertible security is a function of (i) its yield in comparison with the yields of other securities or comparable maturity and quality that do not have a conversion privilege and (ii) its worth, at market value, if convertible security often reflects such variations in the price of the underlying common stock in a way that non-convertible debt does not.
 A convertible security may be subject to redemption at the option of the issuer at a price established in the convertible security's governing instrument.